-Leadership Montgomery was born from the ashes of "The Todd Road Incident" which occurred in Montgomery, Alabama February 28, 1983.
+Leadership Montgomery was born from the ashes of "The Todd Road Incident" which occurred in Montgomery, Alabama, February 27, 1983.
 The Todd Road Incident (see resources below for further details) racially divided the city and tore at the fabric of the community.
-As a result, the Founders of Leadership Montgomery, known as the Original Steering Committee, sought to bring together a diverse group of community leaders to embrace change, leverage diversity and address critical community issues.
-More importantly than the issues of the times leaders in the "white " community and leaders in the "black" community did not know one another and it was glaringly obvious a mechanism was needed to rectify this disconnect and the solution was Leadership Montgomery.
+As a result, the Founders of Leadership Montgomery, known as the Original Steering Committee, sought to bring together a diverse group of community leaders to embrace change, leverage diversity, and address critical community issues.
+More importantly than the issues of the times, leaders in the "white " community and leaders in the "black" community did not know one another and it was glaringly obvious a mechanism was needed to rectify this disconnect and the solution was Leadership Montgomery.

-Leadership Montgomery has assembled and graduated over 1,200 community leaders from the original program, now called the Legacy Class, and our newest program for your professionals the Torchbearers Class (Formed 2008).
+Leadership Montgomery has assembled and graduated over 1,500 community leaders from the original program, now called the Legacy Class, and the Torchbearers Class, (formed in 2008) for young professionals.

-An amazing outcome of participating in Leadership Montgomery is anyone of these individuals can pick up the phone, send an email, text, Twitter, Facebook, LinkedIn communication to a fellow graduate of the program and have an instant connection with someone who might otherwise be a stranger and get things done in the River Region.
+An amazing outcome of participating in Leadership Montgomery is anyone of these individuals can pick up the phone, send an email, text, Twitter, Facebook, or LinkedIn communication to a fellow graduate of the program and have an instant connection with someone who might otherwise be a stranger and get things done in the Montgomery community.
 Now, that is "connectivity".

 Leadership Montgomery "connecting leaders to effect change".